 Next, you can roast the red chillies.
 You must stand next to the stove to ensure they roast evenly on all sides.
 The red chillies are sufficiently roasted when they do not look shrivelled anymore and make a rough sound as they scrape the pan’s surface.
 Add the roasted chillies to the plate.

-Dry coconut will roast quickly, it will take less than thirty seconds.
+Dry coconut will roast quickly.
+It will take less than thirty seconds.
 Once the dry coconut turns brown, add it to a separate plate to cool down.
 Add the asafoetida to this plate; it will get toasted in the residual heat.

 Grinding the chutney powder